See the full vegan protein infographic here.

 Yes, spinach.
 A cup of cooked spinach has 5 gram of protein!6 To eyeball that on your plate, picture the size of a baseball or roughly the size of your fist.

 A perfect comfort food, split beans have 16 grams per cup once cooked6 and taste delicious in soup.
-For a not-so-conventional take, try this yellow split pea soup in the crockpot while you work.
+For a not-so-conventional take, try this yellow split pea soup in the crockpot while you’re at work.

 Tempeh is a traditionally fermented type of soy.
 It has 24 grams of complete protein per 4 ounces.6 Tempeh soaks up all marinade flavors, so try it in a stir-fry.
 Look for organic tempeh to avoid GMO soy.